-Youth Development Australia and the National Youth Commission value diversity and are committed to ensuring that the NYHC2021 is an inclusive and accessible event.
+Youth Development Australia and the National Youth Commission Australia value diversity and are committed to ensuring that the NYHC2021 is an inclusive and accessible event.

-To support this, we are taking a number of actions to ensure the NYHC2021 is an inclusive event, accessible for all and reflective of the diversity of culture, background, experience, and belief that make up all of Australia.
+To support this, we are taking a number of actions to ensure the NYHC2021 is an inclusive event, accessible for all and reflective of the diversity of culture, background, experience, and beliefs that make up all of Australia.

 If there is anything we can do better to make this event inclusive and accessible, please let us know via firstname.lastname@example.org